Battle of the Green Islands: Operation

 The fighting was brief but sharp on land with heavier resistance in the air.
 Prior to the landing, as the assault force steamed towards the islands, a large group of Japanese aircraft were dispatched from Rabaul to attack the naval task force.
 The landing craft and transports escaped damage, but the cruiser St. Louis, which formed part of the southern covering force, was hit resulting in 23 killed and 28 wounded.
 Later, a group of dive bombers appeared over the landing craft as they were forming up to the west of the islands, but the Japanese aircraft were promptly dealt with by the escorting AirSols fighters from Cape Torokina, which quickly gained control of the air over Nissan Island.
 In all, the Japanese lost 12 aircraft.
 Apart from a near miss on LST-446, the landing proceeded quickly and smoothly.
 After being crossloaded from the transports, the infantry were ferried ashore in LCIs and LCP(R)s, which proceeded to enter the lagoon to the south of Barahun Island.
 Troops disembarked at several landing beaches around the Pokonian and Tangalan Plantations.
 In total 5,800 personnel were landed on 15 February, of which over 4,200 were New Zealanders.

 As the beachhead was established, there was only a brief resistance from several Japanese barges around Sirot Island, before a perimeter was established.
 Elaborate measures were implemented to defend against a potential counterattack from Rabaul.
 Patrols were sent out, and carrying parties began moving stores off the beaches further inland.
 A brigade headquarters was established around Tangalan Plantation, while Barrowclough's divisional headquarters was set up around Pokonian.
 The perimeter was held throughout the night.
 On 16 February, the New Zealand infantrymen began to push inland across the island.
 The 30th Infantry Battalion cleared the eastern side of the island around the Pokonian Plantation, while the 37th cleared the northern area of the island from Tangalan Plantation, the 35th pushed south.
 Each infantry battalion was supported by a troop of Valentine tanks, which provided close support and helped clear tracks through the jungle.
+On the morning of 17 February, the Japanese Commander Wada reported frequent mortar fire towards his positions.